-In 2019, after the Fund liquidated its entire portfolio prior to conducting a large tender offer, it adopted the ICE BofA Merrill Lynch 6 Month U.S. Treasury Bill Index (which was up 2.78% in the first half of fiscal year 2024) as a "place marker" benchmark.
-In light of the contemplated expansion of the Fund's investment parameters, the Board will determine whether another available benchmark is more suitable going forward.
+Since 2019, when the Fund liquidated its entire portfolio prior to conducting a large tender offer, the Fund has been using the ICE BofA Merrill Lynch 6 Month U.S. Treasury Bill Index (which was up 2.37% in the second half of fiscal year 2024, and 5.30% for the entire fiscal year) as its benchmark.
+In light of the aforementioned expansion of the Fund's investment parameters, the Board may determine whether another benchmark is more suitable going forward.